Michel Prazeres: Ultimate Fighting Championship

-Prazeres faced Desmond Green on February 3, 2018 at UFC Fight Night 125.
+Prazeres faced Desmond Green on February 3, 2018, at UFC Fight Night 125.
 At the weigh-ins Prazeres weighed in at 161 pounds, 5 pounds over the lightweight non title fight upper limit of 156 pounds.
 As a result, the bout proceeded at a catchweight and Prazeres was fined 20 percent of his purse to Green.
 He won the fight via unanimous decision.

-Prazeres faced Zak Cummings on May 19, 2018 at UFC Fight Night 129.
+Prazeres faced Zak Cummings on May 19, 2018, at UFC Fight Night 129.
 He won the back-and-forth fight via split decision.

-Prazeres faced Bartosz Fabiński on November 17, 2018 at UFC Fight Night 140.
+Prazeres faced Bartosz Fabiński on November 17, 2018, at UFC Fight Night 140.
 He won the fight via guillotine choke submission in the first round.

 Prazeres was scheduled to face Ramazan Emeev at UFC Fight Night 145.
-However, on February 4, 2019 it was reported that Emeev pulled out of the fight, citing injury.
+However, on February 4, 2019, it was reported that Emeev pulled out of the fight, citing injury.
 He was replaced by newcomer Ismail Naurdiev.
 Prazeres lost the fight by unanimous decision.

 On February 11, 2020, news surfaced that Prazeres tested positive for anabolic agents in two out-of-competition samples on March 9, 2019.
 Prazeres was handed a two-year ban, making him eligible to return to competition on March 9, 2021.

-Prazeres faced Shavkat Rakhmonov on June 26, 2021 at UFC Fight Night 190.
+Prazeres faced Shavkat Rakhmonov on June 26, 2021, at UFC Fight Night 190.
 He lost the fight via a rear-naked choke in round two.

 On December 14, 2021, it was announced that Prazeres had asked for his release from the UFC.

 On December 23, 2021, it was announced that Prazeres had accepted a 4 year USADA ban after four different urine samples all tested positive for the banned substances clomiphene and its metabolites (desethyl-clomiphene, clomiphene M1, and clomiphene M2), oxandrolone metabolites, and the exogenous administration of testosterone and/or its precursors in four different out-of-competition tests between Aug.
 27 and Nov.
 2. Prazeres will be eligible to compete again on Aug.
 27, 2025, four years from the date of the initial positive sample.
 After receiving the suspension, Prazeres briefly decided to retire from MMA, but changed his mind after discovering that USADA can’t stop him from competing in several countries, including Brazil.
 Prazeres blamed the positive tests on fertility treatment due to his wife having trouble conceiving.

 Post UFC

-In his first appearance post UFC, Prazeres faced Stefan Negucić on September 9, 2022 at Serbian Battle Championship 44.
+In his first appearance post UFC, Prazeres faced Stefan Negucić for SBC Welterweight Championship on September 9, 2022, at Serbian Battle Championship 44.
 He won the bout via unanimous decision.

+Absolute Championship Akhmat

+Prazeres faced Abubakar Vagaev on September 2, 2023 at ACA 162 as part of the 2023 ACA Welterweight Grand Prix, losing the bout via unanimous decision.

+Prazeres faced Renat Lyatifov on May 17, 2024 at ACA 175: Gordeev vs. Damkovskiy, losing the bout via unanimous decision.